serverless/components/README.md

     await this.save()

     // Here is how to load a child Component via its name in the Registry
-    // Please note that the .load method is NOT an async function. let website = this.load('website')

     // You can run a method on the child Component, like this: let websiteOutputs = await website.deploy({ code: { src: './src' } })